What if they cancel?

 If you want to upsell, you must consider how to provide more value to the client.
 Selling is about creating a win-win strategy, and upselling is no different.

-Maybe this means doing more of the same of what you are already doing.
-As an SEO and SEM agency, this usually means pitching more content, PR link building or new paid advertising strategies.
-For example, if you don’t currently offer a specialized service, consider offering SEO for SaaS brands.
+Maybe this means doing more of the same as what you are already doing.
+As an SEO and SEM agency, this usually means pitching more content, PR link building, or new paid advertising strategies.
+For example, if you don’t offer a specialized service, consider offering SEO for SaaS brands.

-If you’ve maxed out the value of what you are already doing for them, consider ancillary services.
+Consider ancillary services if you’ve maxed out the value of what you are already doing for them.
 Is your client taking advantage of all of the services you offer?
 If not, pitch them.